Tennessee 4-H International Exchange Program

 Will the exchange student be able to attend school with me?

-You will need to discuss with your school principal, but in most cases, the school is very open to having exchange students at their school.
+• You will need to discuss this with your school principal well in advance of the delegate’s arrival.
+Policies are set by your local school board.
+In most cases, the school is very open to having exchange students at their school.

 How much will it cost?